AUTOSHARES CUSTOMER RESPONSIBILITIES

 When you day trade with funds borrowed from a firm or someone else, you can lose more than the funds you originally placed at risk.
 A decline in the value of the securities that are purchased may require you to provide additional funds to the firm to avoid the forced sale of those securities or other securities in your account.
-Short selling as part of your day-trading strategy also may lead to extraordinary losses, because you may have to purchase a stock at a very high price in order to cover a short position.
+Short selling as part of your day-trading strategy also may lead to extraordinary losses, because you may have to purchase a stock at a very high price to cover a short position.

 Potential Registration Requirements.

 Persons providing investment advice for others or managing securities accounts for others may need to register as either an “Investment Advisor” under the Investment Advisors Act of 1940 or as a “Broker” or “Dealer” under the Securities Exchange Act of 1934.
-Such activities may also trigger state registration
+Such activities may also trigger state registration.

 EXTENDED HOURS RISK DISCLOSURE

-Risk of Lower Liquidity.
+Risk of Lower Liquidity

 Liquidity refers to the ability of market participants to buy and sell securities.
 Generally, the more orders that are available in a market, the greater the liquidity.
 Liquidity is important because with greater liquidity it is easier for investors to buy or sell securities, and as a result, investors are more likely to pay or receive a competitive price for securities purchased or sold.
 There may be lower liquidity in extended-hours trading as compared to regular market hours.
 As a result, your order may only be partially executed, or not at all.

-Risk of Higher Volatility.
+Risk of Higher Volatility

 Volatility refers to the changes in price that securities undergo when trading.
 Generally, the higher the volatility of a security, the greater its price swings.
 There may be greater volatility in extended-hours trading than in regular market hours.
 As a result, your order may only be partially executed, or not at all, or you may receive an inferior price in extended-hours trading than you would during regular market hours.

-Risk of Changing Prices.
+Risk of Changing Prices

 The prices of securities traded in extended-hours trading may not reflect the prices either at the end of regular market hours or upon the opening the next morning.
 As a result, you may receive an inferior price in extended-hours trading than you would during regular market hours.

-Risk of Unlinked Markets.
+Risk of Unlinked Markets

 Depending on the extended hours trading system or the time of day, the prices displayed on a particular extended hours trading system may not reflect the prices in other concurrently operating extended hours trading systems dealing in the same securities.
-Accordingly, you may receive an inferior price in one extended-hours trading system than you would in another extended hours trading system.
+Accordingly, you may receive an inferior price in one extended-hour trading system than you would in another extended hours trading system.

-Risk of News Announcements.
 Normally, issuers make news announcements that may affect the price of their securities after regular market hours.
 Similarly, important financial information is frequently announced outside of regular market hours.
 In extended-hours trading, these announcements may occur during trading, and if combined with lower liquidity and higher volatility, may cause an exaggerated and unsustainable effect on the price of a security.